keatura/my-ordinary-vault-md/Andefaelt/Setting/The Pantheon/Morana (Goddess of the Underworld).md

 - represents free will
-- collects the souls of their worshippers into the "Underworld", Morana's domain in the afterlife
+- collects the souls of their worshippers into the "Underworld", Morana's domain of the afterlife